RobertAudi/TaskList/README.md

 - `XXX`
 - `!!!`

-Also, TaskList will ignore the files that are under a `config` folder or under a `coverage` folder.
+Also, TaskList will ignore the files that are under certain folders like `log` or `coverage`.
+Finally, TaskList will ignore files with certain extensions like images and SQLite databases.

 Usage:
 ------